cloudmesh/cloudmesh-bumpversion/README.md

     this program modifies the following files.

-    It reads the VERSION form the ./VERSION file the number is of the form MAYOR.MINOR.PATCH
+    It reads the VERSION form the ./VERSION file the number is of the form MAJOR.MINOR.PATCH
     It increase the specified number
     It writes the number to the files
     ./VERSION